JesusGuardiaRamirez/Netflix_DATACleaning_Visualization/README.md

 ### VISUALIZATION

-Top of 10 Countries that has produced more films:
+Top of 10 Countries that has produced more TV SHOWS:

         United States     845
         Pakistan          350